Ninul A.S. - Ninul Anatoly Sergeevich - www.ninulas.narod.ru/english.html

 - There is inevitable violation of the fundamental Law of conservation of energy-momentum of matter and field, according to Amalia Noether's Theorem, due to the curvature of space-time with violation of its isotropy and homogeneity.
 This also gives rise to theoretical temptations for the production of matter and energy from nothing as a modern kind of perpetuum mobile.

-- According to general relativity, in a gravitational field, spatial material objects should also be bent (for example, cosmological ones) without the influence of any forces of nature.
-And else many-many others …
+- According to GTR, in a gravitational field, spatial material objects (for example, cosmologic ones) should also be bent without the influence of any forces of nature.

-5. Formal Complex Analysis:
+5. Formal Complex Analysis.

-- formal analyticity of nonholomorphic functions (complex and real) of complex conjugate arguments (one-dimensional and many-dimensional);
+- Formal analyticity of nonholomorphic functions (complex and real) of complex conjugate arguments (one-dimensional and many-dimensional).

-- formal differentiation and integration;
+- Formal differentiation and integration.

-- formal power series and completeness of a differential.
+- Formal power series and completeness of a differential.

-6. Differential Analysis and Methods of Optimization for evolutionary Objective Functions:
+6. Differential Analysis and Methods of Optimization for evolutionary Objective Functions.

-- analytic optimization for functions in a scalar variable;
+- Analytic optimization for functions in a scalar variable.

-- analytic unconditional optimization for functions in a vector variable;
+- Analytic unconditional optimization for functions in a vector variable.

-- analytical conditional optimization for the function in a vector variable - either depended on some parameters or restricted by some connections equations;
+- Analytical conditional optimization for the function in a vector variable - either depended on some parameters or restricted by some connections equations.

-- analytical conditional optimization limit methods with big and small parameters, connected between them;
+- Analytical conditional optimization limit methods with big and small parameters, connected between them.

-- the exact characteristic (secular) equation for conventional eigenvalues of a Hesse matrix of a function of 2nd order under linear connected its arguments;
+- The exact characteristic (secular) equation for conventional eigenvalues of a Hesse matrix of a function of 2nd order under linear connected its arguments.

-- in passing: isoparametric polynomials (including the mirror ones), differential invariants of the order 2 and higher for flat curves y(x), x(y);
+- In passing: isoparametric polynomials (including the mirror ones), differential invariants of the order 2 and higher for flat curves y(x), x(y);

 - solution of the Newton problem about the relationship between the coefficients of direct and inverse power series, which is also equivalent to the problem of the relationship between derivatives of any order for direct and inverse to it analytic function;